arahmitz/adamblogstuff/content/posts/202505-skeletonhierarchy_blender/index.md

 4. Re-attach `suffix` to `parent` - **IMPORTANT**
 5. Parent `bone_name` to `parent`+`suffix`

-Point 4. is crucial - I've spent a lot of debugging because I forgot to actually re-attach the suffix.
+Point 4. is crucial - I've spent a lot of debugging time because I forgot to actually re-attach the suffix.

 Now, to the implementation:

-We'll start with the splitting.
+I'll start with the splitting.

-Luckily Python has a great way of working splitting the affixes - each string can be used as a list of letters, so we can just delete the last two.
-Besides that, we can easily find what the string ends with using `string.endswith()`
+AS I've said before - Python implementaion helps a lot with the strings - each string can be used as a list of letters, so I could just check if the string ends with a suffix (thanks to `endswith()`), and if it did - delete it.
 I'll be adding `clavicle_l` and `spine3` in comments to explain
 ```python
 for bone in bones: